 - Recognise your achievements.
 Today I told someone I did nothing but then I realised that I went shopping, read a book and wrote 2 blog posts so I did do stuff, it may not have been a lot of stuff but I still did it and I am proud that I did.

 - Make sure you are practising basic hygiene.
 Again sounds obvious but it’s really easy to miss out so make sure you wash off last night’s makeup, use a nice lil face mask and wash your hair.
-You will so much better.
+You will feel so much better.

 - Organise what you need for the next day, you will feel so much better the next day when you aren’t rushing around.